2br-2b/StoryBot/README.md

 ## Reputation
 Each user writing the story has a reputation.
 Reputation is kept so that if someone times out often, they'll end up being chosen less often so that they're less likely to keep other players waiting.

-Reputation is a value from 1 to 22 representing a number of "tickets" in a weighted random lottery.
+Reputation is a value from 1 to 20 representing a number of "tickets" in a weighted random lottery.
 Whichever user is chosen in this lottery will go next.

-The default reputation for a new user is 20; bear in mind, however, that individual servers can customize these values.
+The default reputation for a new user is 20, the maximum; bear in mind, however, that individual servers can customize these values.

 After the story is added to, a new user is chosen based off of a weighted random number using each user's reputation.